Bayesian Opponent Exploitation in Imperfect-Information Games: Experiments

 We also compared against the payoff of a full best response strategy that knows the actual mixed strategy of the opponent, not just a distribution over his strategies, as well as the Nash equilibrium strategy.\footnote{Note that the Nash equilibrium for player 2 is to call a big bet with probability $\frac{1}{4}$ and a small bet with probability 1 (the equilibrium for player 1 is to always bet big with a king and to bet big with probability $\frac{5}{6}$ with a jack).} Note that the game has a value to us (player 2) of -0.75, so negative values are not necessarily indicative of ``losing.''

-The results (Table~\ref{ta:comparison}) show that our exact Bayesian best response algorithm (EBBR) outperforms the heuristic approaches, as one would expect since it is provably optimal when the opponent's strategy is actually drawn from the prior.
+Table~\ref{ta:comparison} shows that our exact Bayesian best response algorithm (EBBR) outperforms the heuristic approaches, as expected since it is optimal when the opponent's strategy is drawn from the prior (though performance is very similar to BBR and not statistically distinguishable until 25 iterations).
 BBR performed best out of the sampling approaches, which is not surprising because it is trying to approximate the optimal approach while the others are optimizing a different objective.
 All of the sampling approaches outperformed just following the Nash equilibrium, and as expected all exploitation approaches performed worse than playing a best response to the opponent's actual strategy.

-Note that, against an opponent drawn from a Dirichlet distribution with all parameters equal to 2 and no further observations of his play, our best response would be to always call against a big and small bet, which gives us an expected payoff of zero.
-Thus, for the initial column the actual value for EBBR when averaged over all opponents would be zero.
-Against this distribution the Nash equilibrium has expected payoff $-\frac{3}{8} = -0.375$.
+Note that, against an opponent drawn from a Dirichlet distribution with all parameters equal to 2 and no further observations of his play, our best response would be to always call, which gives us expected payoff of zero.
+Thus for the initial column the actual value for EBBR when averaged over all opponents would be zero.
+Against this distribution the Nash equilibrium has expected payoff $-0.375$.

-It is interesting that the exploitation approaches (particularly EBBR and BBR) are able to exploit opponents and perform significantly better than the Nash equilibrium strategy just from knowing the prior distribution for the opponents (and without any observations).
-Previous experiments had also shown that when the sampling approaches are played against opponents drawn from the prior distribution, the winning rates converge, typically very quickly~\cite{Southey05:Bayes}. \begin{quote} ``The independent Dirichlet prior is very broad, admitting a wide variety of opponents.
-It is encouraging that the Bayesian approach is able to exploit even this weak information to achieve a better result.'' \end{quote} For these experiments the performances of all the approaches converged very quickly, and collecting additional observations of the opponent's public action did not seem to lead to an additional improvement.
-This observation agrees with the findings of the prior results in this setting.
+On the positive side the exploitation approaches (particularly EBBR and BBR) are able to significantly outperform the Nash equilibrium strategy when given access to a reliable prior distribution; however, none of them are able to improve over time as a result of additional observations (EBBR and BBR perform around the same with more observations while Thompson and MAP perform noticeably worse).
+This indicates that, for this setting at least, just observing the opponent's public action and not private information is not additionally useful in comparison to the performance variance and the noise introduced from sampling.
+In order to successfully learn beyond the prior in imperfect-information settings, algorithms will need access to some of the opponents' private information.
+Previous experiments had also shown that when the sampling approaches are played against opponents drawn from the prior, the winning rates converge, typically very quickly (even with access to the opponent's private information in certain hands that went to \emph{showdown}): ``The independent Dirichlet prior is very broad, admitting a wide variety of opponents.
+It is encouraging that the Bayesian approach is able to exploit even this weak information to achieve a better result.''~\cite{Southey05:Bayes}